What is Fashion Product Lifecycle Management (PLM)?

 In the fashion industry, where trends shift in the blink of an eye, managing the lifecycle of a product effectively can be a mammoth task.
 PLM systems are crucial for helping brands scale and grow.
 This blog explores the stages of fashion product lifecycles, how they can be managed effectively, and the digital solutions, such as PIM, PDM, ERP, and PLM, that help fashion brands manage their development processes.

-What is Fashion PLM?
+• What is PLM in Fashion Industry?

 Fashion businesses operate within a highly fragmented and complex supply chain, characterized by rapid design cycles, tight deadlines, and changing consumer tastes.
 The pressure to bring new collections to market quickly, while maintaining quality and staying ahead of competitors, makes PLM solutions indispensable.